mahima-prasad/PowerBI-Hospitality/README.md

 ## 🎯 Business Objectives

-Hospitality businesses need clear answers to critical questions:
+AtliQ's businesses need clear answers to critical questions:

 - How is occupancy trending over time?
 - Is pricing strategy aligned with demand?